AmilcarArmmand/CS_Library_Nuc_Project/docs/srs.md

 - **Likelihood:** Low
 - **Mitigation:** Waiting for SSO credentials from IT, team is using a mock authentication system until IT provides credentials then we swap for integration.

-**Risk 4: Barcode Error
+**Risk 4: Barcode Error Hardware Failware
 - **Impact:** Medium
 - **Likelihood:** High
-- **Mitigation:** The UI has the ability to manually type in ISBNs so if scanner fails students can manually type the ISBN to complete transaction.
+- **Mitigation:** The Kiosk UI includes the ability for manual text-entry fall back.
+If the physical USB scanner drops, you could still manual touchscreen typing.

 **Risk 5: Hardware Integration / Delays
 - **Impact:** High
 - **Likelihood:** Low
-- **Mitigation:** Building the web app with manual text inputs not allowing hardware to block but be a enhancements
+- **Mitigation:** Building the web app with manual text inputs not allowing hardware to block but be a enhancement.
+The USB scanner technically acts as keyboard so we could still test the kiosk software on personal laptops/computers without the need for the Pi.

 ## 8. Success Metrics